lizzyhku/TP/README.md

 Then you can run the code following the order.

 We also appreciate the help of MTGNN github (https://github.com/nnzhan/MTGNN).
-If you need, please cite the MTGNN as follows:
+If MTGNN benefits to your research, please cite the MTGNN as follows:

     @inproceedings{wu2020connecting,
       title={Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks},